nickuniverse91/VoiceLauncher/README.md

-# This is a program launcher that offers the ability the launch programs with your voice.
+# This is a program launcher that offers the ability to launch programs with your voice.